Perfectionism is a futile endeavor. As a perfectionist, I speak from experience. And this is my confessionary hymn.

 Beliefs.
 Similarly, whatever we believe becomes our reality.
 If we believe people are rotten and hateful, then we’ll find all the flaws in even the nicest people.
 But if we believe people are kind and caring, then we’ll find glimpses of perfection in every miscreant and reprobate.
 The same is true for any event or situation in which we are involved—it is whatever we believe it is.

-Note: A longer version of this essay, Imperfect Is the New Perfect, was published in 2011.
+Read a longer version of this essay: Imperfect Is the New Perfect.